FPGA-Research/heichips25-tapeout/README.md

 ## License

 The chip is licensed under the Apache 2.0 license.
 This license may *not* apply to the remainder of the repository.

+## Acknowledgements

+The chip was designed by Leo Moser for the HeiChips Summer School 2025.